 Current Stormwater Projects

-In addition to Stormwater Programs - such as Puyallup's Rain Gardens and Fish-Friend Car Washing - the Stormwater Department is currently working on the various projects listed below.
+In addition to Stormwater Programs - such as Puyallup's Rain Gardens and Fish-Friendly Car Washing - the Stormwater Department is currently working on the various projects listed below.
 Read more on the Stormwater Projects page.

 Stormwater Management Staff

 Steve Carstens, P.E.